cloud-elements/devportal/docs/guides/elements/custom-elements.md

 ## The Workflow

-The high-level workflow that you will follow to create a custom element is shown below.
-Click a box to jump to the section.
+While you can work on different parts of an element throughout the entire creation process, in general you will follow the high-level workflow shown below.

-{% include maps/usermap.html%}
+{% include workflow.html displayNames="Info,Authentication,Configuration,Parameters,Hooks,Events,Bulk,Resources" links="define-info.html,auth.html,config.html,parameters.html,hooks.html,events.html,bulk.html,resources.html" active=""%}

 ## Before you Begin

-Before you begin, make sure that you know the answers to the following questions:
+Before you begin, here is a sampling of questions you need to know the answers to.
+You can find most of the information needed in the API provider's documentation

 * Where is the API documentation?
 * What kind of API?
 REST, SOAP, database?
 * What kind of authentication?
-OAuth 1 or 2?
+OAuth 1.0 or 2.0?
 Basic?
 AWS V2 or V4?
 * Does the endpoint support events or bulk?
 * Do OAuth 2.0 tokens expire?
 * What resources do you want to connect?
 Accounts, contacts, lists, leads?
 * In which Hub should you categorize the element?
+* Have you set up an application to integrate with the API provider?
+Do you have the authentication information for it?